Sinch AB: Brand Unification

 In February 2019, it was announced that CLX had "launched a new corporate brand and visual identity" to unify all its business units under the same name.
 After acquiring Sinch in 2016, they have now leveraged the brand name to encompass the entire company to "more accurately and immediately [depict] its current offerings and mission".

 Sinch effectively has inherited the history of CLX Communications and is considered a different brand to the one launched in 2014.

 CLX completed an initial public offering (IPO) and were listed on Nasdaq Stockholm in October 2015.
 Since February 2019, the company can be found on the Mid Cap list under the Technology sector under the ticker 'SINCH'.

 In September 2019, Sinch acquired myElefant, a Software-as-a-Service platform for rich interactive messaging, for an upfront cash consideration of EUR 18.5 million, with an additional cash earnout of up to three million within two years if certain gross profit targets were met.

 In October 2019, Sinch acquired TWW do Brasil S.A., one of the largest SMS connectivity providers in Brazil, for an enterprise value of BRL 180,750 million.

-In March 2020, Sinch entered into a definitive agreement to acquire Chatlayer BV, a cloud-based chatbot and voicebot platform, for an enterprise value of EUR 6.9 million.

-Also in March 2020, Sinch acquired Brazilian messaging provider Wavy for a total cash consideration of BRL 355 million and 1,534,582 new shares in Sinch.
+In March 2020, Sinch acquired Brazilian messaging provider Wavy for a total cash consideration of BRL 355 million and 1,534,582 new shares in Sinch.
 This corresponded to an enterprise value of SEK 1,187 million.

 In May 2020, Sinch acquired SAP Digital Interconnect (SDI) — a unit within SAP offering services in programmable communications, carrier messaging, and enterprise solutions — for a total cash consideration of EUR 225 million.

 In June, 2020, Sinch acquired ACL Mobile Ltd (ACL), a vendor of communications services in India and Southeast Asia, for a total consideration of INR 5,350 million (approximately SEK 655 million).

 In February 2021, Sinch acquired Inteliquent, an interconnection provider for voice communications, for $1.14 billion.

-In June 2021, Sinch acquired MessageMedia for a total enterprise value of USD 1.3 billion, with a total cash consideration of USD 1.1 billion and 1,128,487 new shares in Sinch.
+In June 2021, Sinch acquired MessageMedia for a total enterprise value of US$1.3 billion, with a total cash consideration of US$1.1 billion and 1,128,487 new shares in Sinch.
 MessageMedia provides mobile messaging solutions for small and medium-sized businesses in the United States and Australia, New Zealand, and Europe.

 In September 2021, Sinch entered into a definitive agreement to acquire MessengerPeople (now Sinch Engage), a SaaS-based conversational messaging platform, for a total enterprise value of EUR 48 million, with a total cash consideration of EUR 33.6 million and EUR 14.4 million paid in the form of new shares in Sinch.

-In September 2021, Sinch acquired cloud-based email delivery platform Pathwire (now Sinch Mailgun, Sinch Mailjet, and Sinch Email on Acid) for a cash consideration of USD 925 million and 51 million new shares in Sinch, which corresponds to an enterprise value of approximately USD 1.9 billion.
+In September 2021, Sinch acquired cloud-based email delivery platform Pathwire (now Sinch Mailgun, Sinch Mailjet, and Sinch Email on Acid) for a cash consideration of US$925 million and 51 million new shares in Sinch, which corresponds to an enterprise value of approximately US$1.9 billion.